 Disabling plugin or theme installations

 Hackers who gain access to your site add their own plugins or themes.
 The majority of these plugins and themes are malicious and contain backdoors.
-This allows hackers to gain unauthorised access to your website.
+This allows hackers to gain unauthorized access to your website.

 Limiting login attempts